Softbill

-The term softbill is non-scientific term that has been used in aviculture for numerous years to describe a diverse range of bird species based upon their dietary habits.
+Softbill is a non-scientific term that has been used in aviculture for numerous years to describe a diverse range of bird species based upon their dietary habits.
 It has no fixed taxonomic meaning and can be misleading, as many species that fall into the category do not have a soft bill at all.
 Softbills are also referred to as such in aviculture to differentiate them from another commonly-kept group of birds, the hookbills - i.e. the parrots.

 The proper use of the term is in reference to the ‘soft food’ diets which typically fall into the following six categories: